 ** Link's iconic SwordBeam attack from his previous installments was going to be in the game as well, but it was scrapped early on.
 The concept is revisited in ''Majora's Mask'' where Link can use his magic to shoot sword beams while wearing the [[InfinityPlusOneSword Fierce Deity Mask]].

-** Imagine if you will, Gorons piled together to make a ''giant-sized golem.''
-DummiedOut.
+** The game was going to have Gorons piled together to make a ''giant-sized golem.''
+They were DummiedOut.

 ** [[http://www.unseen64.net/2008/06/02/zelda-twilight-princess-beta-analysis/ This article]] goes in-depth into many of the differences.
 A major difference is that Link was supposed to interact with animals much more.

 ** [[http://www.glitterberri.com/hyrule-historia/page-180/ Ilia]] had many designs, one of which had dark hair and a Navi tattoo on her forehead.
 Midna had [[http://www.zeldadungeon.net/wp-content/uploads/2011/12/Midna-Concept-Artwork.jpg at least a dozen]] prototypical designs before we got our final Midna.

 * ''VideoGame/TheLegendOfZeldaOracleGames'' were originally conceived as an UpdatedRerelease of [[VideoGame/TheLegendOfZeldaI the original game]] and ''VideoGame/ZeldaIITheAdventureOfLink'', along with a brand new game centering on the Triforce of Courage.
 This eventually evolved into three new games.
 However, it became too troublesome to link three games, so it was simplified to two.

 ** Early on in development, the game used standard button controls for swordplay.
 As Wii Motion Plus came into play, motion controls were added in.

 ** Switching items involved twisting your wrist rather than pointing in a certain direction.